wmyw96/FAIR/README.md

 	return 1 - np.mean((pred_y >= 0.5) * y + (pred_y < 0.5) * (1 - y))
 ```

-Given the implemented `FairModel`, we are ready to use `FairGumbelAlgo` to get the results.
-For evaluation, we use the an RCT environment where $s=0.5$ as validation dataset and also use environment with reverse spurious assocation $s=0.05$ as the test dataset.
+Given the implemented `FairModel`, we can call the algorithm implemented in the `FairGumbelAlgo` class.
+For evaluation, we use an RCT environment with $s=0.5$ as validation dataset and an environment with reverse spurious association $s=0.05$ as the test dataset.
 We first create the `model` and dataset

 ```python
 model = FairLinearClassification(2, 2)